ehovers10/phil-intro/epistemology/analysis/index.md

 theme: a

 slides:
   [Value of Knowledge,
+   Analysis,
-  Justified True Belief,
+   Justified True Belief]
-  No False Lemmas,
-  Fake Barns]
 ---